The 9 Very Best Things to Do at National Trust Waddesdon

 Waddesdon Manor with one of the many lawns in the foreground.

-One of the many lawns you can enjoy your picnic on!
+One of the many lawns you can enjoy a picnic on!

 7 | Indulge in Afternoon Tea

-If you don’t fancy sitting outside, you can indulge in an afternoon tea in the Manor Restaurant.
+If you don’t fancy sitting outside, you can indulge in afternoon tea in the Manor Restaurant.
 Click here for the menu and to book.
-Is it just us or is there always a ton of food served with an afternoon tea?

 8 | Cycle Along the Waddesdon Greenway